ErpNetDocs/winclient/introduction/barcode-commands/barcode-modes/range-start.md

 - **manually** from the drop down list in the Barcode panel.
 - **manually** by entering the **fast command #RNGSTART#** in the main field when panel is operating in one of the serial number modes.
-- **automatically** after the selection of the product through the **Main (Barcode/Command/Name) mode** -
+- **automatically** after the selection of the product through the **[Main (barcode/command/name) mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html)** -

-if the ‘Use serial numbers’ option in the Barcode settings is activated **AND** the products ‘Is serialized’ **AND** the form type is ‘Receive’ (for more information see ‘Form types and Mode selection’ section in topic **Barcode commands**) **AND:**
+if the ‘Use serial numbers’ option in the Barcode settings is activated **AND** the products ‘Is serialized’ **AND** the form type is ‘Receive’ (for more information see ‘Form types and Mode selection’ section in topic **[Barcode commands](https://docs.erp.net/winclient/introduction/barcode-commands/index.html)**) **AND:**

-- it is the first use of the panel after opening the form **AND** the current mode is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings
+-it is the first use of the panel after opening the form **AND** the current mode is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings

 **OR**

--  it is **NOT** the first use of the panel after opening the form **AND** the current mode is the last used mode for serial numbers input.
+-it is **NOT** the first use of the panel after opening the form **AND** the current mode is the last used mode for serial numbers input.

 ## Mode operation